Using Perl DBI to publish your data on the web

 Altering the program to handle form data

 What is form data?
-An HTML form defines fields which the user can enter text, click on check boxes or select from a list and then submit the form by clicking on the form submit button.
-The form submit button is linked to a URL to which the browser sends a HTTP GET request and the web server supplies the form data on stdin (standard input) for the CGI program.
-The CGI program can read stdin, parse the form data and act on it or you can use the CGI module (recommended) to do this for you.
+An HTML form contains fields that let the user enter text, click on check boxes, or select from a list and then submit the form by clicking on the form submit button.
+The form submit button is linked to a URL that the browser sends as an HTTP GET request and the web server supplies the form data on stdin (standard input) for the CGI program.
+The CGI program reads stdin, parses the form data, and acts on it.
+Alternatively, you can use the CGI module to do this for you; we recommend this method.

-If you use the CGI module then form data is available via the param method just as the example above.
-If you choose not to use the CGI module then the form data is supplied to stdin in the form:
+If you use the CGI module, form data is available by using the param method.
+If you choose not to use the CGI module, the form data is supplied to stdin as:

 fieldname=value&field2name=value

-Why we recommend you use the CGI module to handle form data is that you will find parsing form data on stdin more complex then you might think given this description. e.g. certain characters in form data are encoded in a hex format like a ' ' is encoded as %20.
+We recommend that you use the CGI module to handle form data because parsing form data on stdin is more complex then you might think given this description.
+For example, certain characters in form data are encoded in a hex format.
+For example a space character is encoded as %20.

-Suppose you have the simple HTML form in your HTML:
+Suppose you have this form in your HTML:

 <form method='post' action='/cgi/myperl.pl'>